arcanecode/sql-server-mobile-report-publisher/DataSets/Sales_Dashboard_Report/05-Sales_by_Invoice_Year_and_Territory.md

 Next, expand the **City** dimension, and drag the **Sales Territory** to the designer to the left of the Sales Total Including Tax.

 Finally, expand the **Sales Invoice Date** branch.
-Drag the **Year** column and drop it between the two columns already in the designer.
+Drag the **Year Label** column and drop it between the two columns already in the designer.

 Click the **Click to execute the query** link to ensure the query runs without issues.

 ![Sales by Year and Territory](../images/sales-by-invoice-year-and-territory-01.png)
 ## Save the query